pomerium/pomerium/docs/guides/upstream-mtls.md

 !!!include(install-mkcert.md)!!!

-1. Create a certificate and key for our demo upstream service, OpenSSL:
+1. Create a certificate and key for our example upstream service, OpenSSL:

     ```bash{1}
     mkcert openssl.localhost